 Singular and plural

 Singular and plural in English grammar.
 Singular and plural number in English grammar.
-Singular and plural words in English.
+Numbers in English grammar.

 English grammar for competitive exams especially for GPSTR and CET exam.
 We also learn singular and plural rules.